MichaelCurrin/github-reporting-py/docs/usage.md

 - `additions`: Number of lines added.
 - `deletions`: Number of lines removed.
 - `message`: Commit message.

+A note on _author_ vs _committer_ - they are usually the same, but not always.
+And sometimes one of the two users can be missing.
+Therefore both are shown in the report output.

+An explanation from the [commit history](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History) part of the _git_ docs:

+> You may be wondering what the difference is between author and committer.
+The author is the person who originally wrote the work, whereas the committer is the person who last applied the work.
+So, if you send in a patch to a project and one of the core members applies the patch, both of you get credit — you as the author, and the core member as the committer.

 You can run the Python script with command-line arguments to get data for a single repo, or use another script and the app config file to get data for multiple repos.